zeeshan510/Fake-News-Detection/README.md

 Here's a quick look at the application in action, demonstrating both real and fake news detection:

 1. Detecting Real News:
-(Ensure Screenshot 2025-07-06 023330.png is placed inside the assets folder in your repository.)
+(Ensure real_news_screenshot.png is placed inside the assets folder in your repository.)

 2. Detecting Fake News:
-(Ensure Screenshot 2025-07-06 023350.png is placed inside the assets folder in your repository.)
+(Ensure fake_news_screenshot.png is placed inside the assets folder in your repository.)

 How to Run Locally
 To get a local copy up and running, follow these simple steps.